DAY 1 PUNTA ARENAS

 Our last Puma day in Torres del Paine.
 We will be looking for them in areas where we have been doing so before, hopefully finding some of the individuals we have already seen.

-DAY 8 TORRES DEL PAINE - EL CALAFATE AIRPORT
+DAY 8 TORRES DEL PAINE - PUNTA ARENAS

 WHAT TO BRING

-Our accommodation is clean and comfortable lodge with all bedding and towels provided, so you simply need to bring yourself, and please inform us of any special dietary requirements you may have.
-We will be during winter time during June and out of it in September here so the weather will be cold but also has the potential to be quite variable so good waterproof and warm clothing will be required and some good walking boots and possibly gaiters too.
+We will be during winter time, between April and September, so the weather will be cold but also has the potential to be quite variable so good waterproof and warm clothing will be required and good walking boots and possibly gaiters too.
 Lighter showerproof outer clothing will be sensible as well.